EternityForest/standards/drafts/open_project_guidelines.md

 Hierarchal data should not be represented in custom machine-readable text formats, nor should XML be used for anything other than document-like structure.

-Log files should support GZ or BZ2 compression.
+Log files should support gz or b2z compression.

 Where the packing of large numbers of files is needed, ZIP should be used unless features not present in ZIP are required.
 Custom formats that act as containers for other files should use the ZIP format as a basis.